hmrc/ct-calculations/nir.md

             B225 (N/A)
             B230 (N/A)

-    New box B235a - Trading before other deductions and reliefs B235a = B165
+    New box B235a - Trading profit before other deductions and reliefs B235a = B165
-    New box B235b - Trading before other deductions and reliefs B235b = sum(B170 to B230) (also matches CATO01)
+    New box B235b - NON Trading profit before other deductions and reliefs B235b = sum(B170 to B230) (also matches CATO01)

     B235 = B235a + B23b